-24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Wish, Amazon, Alipay, DHgate and Walmart accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Wish, Amazon, Alipay, DHgate and Walmart accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of Wish, Amazon, Alipay, DHgate and Walmart transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Wish, Amazon, Alipay, DHgate and Walmart accounts to China-based bank accounts outside the jurisdiction of this Court.
+24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based eBay, Wish, Amazon, Aliexpress, Alipay, Alibaba and DHgate accounts to China-based bank accounts outside the jurisdiction of this Court.